 With the retirement of the former Finance Director, the position of Chief Accountant and Finance Director were combined as part of the City's ongoing cost containment program.
 Due to this change, the Finance Director is in a position of creating and approving his own journal entries.
-Existing staff is currently being trained in order to remove the Finance Director from the function of preparing journal entries.
+We started a training program at the end of fiscal year 2011 in order to address this issue.
+Existing staff is currently preparing all routine entries, and continues to be trained on more complex entries in order to remove the Finance Director from the function of preparing journal entries.